bgoonz/gists-revamp/by-extension/markdown/fullstack-resource-guide.md

 Flexbox is, from my experience, an absolute-must-learn topic when picking up CSS.
 It is a much easier and more powerful way of defining the layout of elements on a webpage.

 - 🔥 [CSS Flexbox In 100 Seconds](https://www.youtube.com/watch?v=K74l26pE4YA)
-- 🔥 [A Complete Guide to CSS Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) –– Make sure to read “Background” and “Terminology” sections of this guide.
+- 🔥 [A Complete Guide to CSS Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/) –– Make sure to read “Background " and “Terminology " sections of this guide.
 - 🔥 [Flexbox Froggy](https://flexboxfroggy.com/)
 - [Internetting Is Hard — Flexbox Tutorial](https://www.internetingishard.com/html-and-css/flexbox/)
 - [Flexplorer](https://bennettfeely.com/flexplorer/)